In this Video, Tom Wishon addresses "What Custom Clubfitting Actually Does For You"

 This Video is a continuation of the discussion on length in Part I. In part II, I bring in those aspects associated with the Flight Scope 3D, Phased Array Doppler Radar, Ball and Club Tracking System that quantify the Quality and Consistency of your ball striking results.

-With the assistance of Dave Seeman, PGA Teaching Professional, this Video displays how the Flight Scope System can be used to determine the most effective shaft that best fits the individual player swing characteristics.
+With the assistance of Dave Seeman, PGA Teaching Professional, this Video displays how the Flight Scope System can be used to determine the shaft that best fits the individual player swing characteristics.
 Elements such as Swing Path & Plane, Face Angle, Shaft Rate of Acceleration, Impact Location etc. are all addreessed.

 Most Golfers are familiar with Swing Weight Matching.
 However, there is an alternate and more insightful way of matching your set of clubs.
 MOI Matching has been used by Custom Clubfitters for some time.
 Give this video a good look and then get in touch with your Independent Clubfitter to have your clubs MOI Matched.

 Are you experiencing directional inconsistency from shot to shot with your woods or irons.
 Maybe it is your shaft.
 Maybe your shaft is arriving at impact with the clubhead in a different orientation on each shot.
 Your Custom Clubmaker can help you in this area.
 Take a look at this video.
 You may be surprised at the result.

 Are you a victim of Marketing Hype.
 Do you purchase a Driver based on price or impulse or the recommendation of a “paid” Professional Golfer.
 Many players fall victim to these items.
 Take a look at this video for an alternate view of how you might go about club selection of your next purchase.